🇬🇧

 🏴󠁧󠁢󠁳󠁣󠁴󠁿

-Scottish traditional cuisine outside the cities Traditional haggis, Scotch broth (meat stock), cranachan, and most deep-fried pub food are built around animal products.
-Edinburgh and Glasgow have strong dedicated vegan scenes, but once you travel beyond those cities into the Highlands or rural Lowlands, options drop steeply.
+Traditional haggis, Scotch broth made with mutton stock, cranachan with cream and honey, and most deep-fried pub food are built around animal products.
+Edinburgh and Glasgow both have strong dedicated vegan scenes, but once you travel beyond those cities into the Highlands or rural Lowlands, options drop steeply.
+The Scottish islands are essentially supermarket-and-self-catering territory for vegans.

 Is this ranking right?